quadrimegistus/Paper/README.md

 # Paper

 A React built dashboard template for freelance and by-the-project usage.
+Built with CT collaboration.

 [Click here to demo.](https://parallelam.github.io/Paper/)